taha-cmyk/esh/README.md

 3. Run the following command to execute the file: `./esh example.esh`
 4. The application will execute the commands in the `example.esh` file and write the output to a file named `output.log` in the current directory.

+**New Feature: Running a Specific Function**

+With the latest update, you can now run a specific function from the `example.esh` file by appending the function name to the execution command. you can think of it as Makefile now.

+**Example Usage on Windows**

+To run a specific function on Windows, follow these steps:

+1. Save the `example.esh` file in a directory of your choice.
+2. Open a Command Prompt or PowerShell in the directory where the file is saved.
+3. Run the following command to execute a specific function, replacing `<function_name>` with the actual function name (e.g., `build`, `test`, or `deploy`): `esh example.esh <function_name>`
+4. The application will execute the specified function in the `example.esh` file and write the output to a file named `output.log` in the current directory.

+**Example Usage on Mac/Linux**

+To run a specific function on Mac/Linux, follow these steps:

+1. Save the `example.esh` file in a directory of your choice.
+2. Open a Terminal in the directory where the file is saved.
+3. Run the following command to execute a specific function, replacing `<function_name>` with the actual function name (e.g., `build`, `test`, or `deploy`): `./esh example.esh <function_name>`
+4. The application will execute the specified function in the `example.esh` file and write the output to a file named `output.log` in the current directory.

+This new feature allows for more flexibility and control over the execution of specific tasks within the `example.esh` file.